elastiflow/ElastiFlow-Tools/docker_install/readme.md

 To easily install ElasticSearch, Kibana, and ElastiFlow with Docker Compose.
 Tested with Elastic / Kibana 8.15.1 and ElastiFlow 7.2.2.

 ### Prerequisites:
--Clean Ubuntu 22 (or greater) server
+- Clean Ubuntu 22 (or greater) server

--8 GB of RAM, 4 CPU cores, and 500 GB of disk.
+- 8 GB of RAM, 4 CPU cores, and 500 GB of disk.
+This will allow you to store roughly 2 weeks of flow data at 2000 FPS.

--Docker.
+- Docker.

 If you do not have Docker, you can install it by:
 ```